CodeChefVIT/resources/Frontend/FLUTTER.md

 ## Basic Crash Course

-For starting flutter with basics, setting it up and get an idea about various things, you can follow [this](https://youtu.be/x0uinJvhNxI) crash course video by Academind.
+For starting flutter with basics, setting it up and get an idea about various things, you can follow [this](https://www.youtube.com/watch?v=CD1Y2DmL5JM) crash course video by Flutter Mapp.

 ## Complete Courses

-* For learning deep concepts of flutter and become a flutter expert, you can go with [this](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/) paid course by Academind.
+* For learning deep concepts of flutter and become a flutter expert, you can go with [this](https://www.youtube.com/watch?v=VPvVD8t02U8) free course by freeCodeCamp.org.
 * [Complete Flutter App Development Bootcamp with Dart](https://www.appbrewery.co/p/flutter-development-bootcamp-with-dart)  - created in collaboration with the Google Flutter team, covering all the fundamental concepts for Flutter development.